 Eat Produce In Season

 While it’s tempting to get raspberries in the middle of winter, it’s not the most cost-effective.
-Familiarizing yourself which produce is in season when will help you get more value for your dollar, and probably help the planet, too!
+Familiarizing yourself with which produce is in season will help you get more value for your dollar, and probably help the planet, too!
 The USDA has a seasonal produce guide that makes shopping in season easy.

 In season produce is cheaper and tastes better.

 While the podcast has explored going vegan for a time as an experimental lever to FI, there are other tactics you can implement to reduce your grocery budget.
 Mixing up your meal plans with “meatless Mondays” and even experimenting with cheaper forms of animal protein can be beneficial.
 Swapping out meats for less expensive cuts, or even learning how to cook, cut, and fully utilize a full chicken to DIY your own cuts can save you plenty.

 If you’re willing to experiment with new animal proteins or swap out animal products for a vegetarian option, you can save more on groceries.
 Items like tofu and chickpeas can offer unique flavors in stir frys, casseroles, and soups while packing in cheap protein.

 Swapping canned beans for the dry versions with a bit of prep can stretch your dollar even further.